rasql/pygame-tutorial/docs/3_image/image.rst

         y = mouse[1] - center[1]
         d = math.sqrt(x ** 2 + y ** 2)

-The ``atan2(y, x)`` math function allows to find the rotation angle.
-We need to transform radians in degrees.
+The ``atan2(y, x)`` math function allows us to find the rotation angle.
+We need to transform radians to degrees.
 From the distance mouse-center we calculate the scale argument::

         angle = math.degrees(-math.atan2(y, x))